 As the more affordable MacBook, the Air will be the one a lot of people choose — and there are a few good reasons to.
 It’s a well-rounded MacBook with no huge flaws.

-However, it’s not revolutionary like the original MacBook Air.
+It’s not revolutionary like the original MacBook Air, however.
 Far from it.
 This new MacBook Air doesn’t move forward beyond other Macs, much less its many Windows 10 competitors.
 Many competitive laptops offer a better display, better keyboard, more ports, a quad-core processor, and better battery life.

 The Air has just enough problems here to annoy enuthisasts, but not quite enough to deter the average buyer.